-A summary of the inputs used for our fixed maturity, short-term investments, equity and trading securities based on the level in which instruments are classified is included below.
+A summary of the inputs used for our fixed maturity, short-term investments and equity securities based on the level in which instruments are classified is included below.
 We have combined certain classes of instruments together as the nature of the inputs is similar.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2018, 2017 and 2016